 Sharing Information through PSAs: In the Evaluate worksheet section, students are asked to create public service announcements to warn citizens about soil types and potential earthquakes dangers.
 Have groups share their PSAs with the class using PowerPoint slides, videos, songs or skits.

 Have students explore other historical earthquakes that happened in San Francisco or Japan.
-Or assign students to explore the geological issues for historic earthquakes that happened in the other two regions in the Earthquakes Living Lab (Southern California and Mexico).
+Or assign students to explore the geological issues for historic earthquakes that happened in the other two regions in the Earthquakes Living Lab (Southern California and Chile).

 Have students research and report back to the class about the engineering efforts that have been/are being made around the world to prepare for the inevitability of future big earthquakes.
 Start by researching "seismic retrofit" for bridges in San Francisco.
 Also search for seismic early warning systems, seismic building codes, and earthquake-resistant structures in known active seismic regions.